berndpeltzerbartels/xis/README.md

 ### Pages

-As you micht have noticed, the waether-widget's HTML is only a fragement.
+As you micht have noticed, the weather-widget's HTML is only a fragement.
 It is intended to be displayed on a HTML-page.
 In XIS-Remote, a page with @Page.
 It's like a component on top level.
 Main difference is, it can be accessed by an url.
 Compoents might contain a hierachy if components in a real life web-application.
 As an example, it may be sufficient to have one page with 2 div-containers to add some content: